-For the above binary tree, output will be as shown below:
+For the above binary tree, the output will be as shown below:

 4 6 7 9 10

-- Check if given node is null.
+- Check if the given node is null.
 If null, then return from the function.

 - Check if it is a leaf node.
 If the node is a leaf node, then print its data.

-- If in above step, node is not a leaf node then check if left and right childs of node exists.
-If yes then call function for left and right childs of the node recursively.
+- If in the above step, the node is not a leaf node then check if the left and right children of node exist.
+If yes then call the function for left and right child of the node recursively.

 4 6 7 9 10

-Time Complexity: O( n ) , where n is number of nodes in the binary tree.
+Time Complexity: O( n ) , where n is the number of nodes in the binary tree.

 This article is contributed by Harsh Agarwal.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important DSA concepts with the DSA Self Paced Course at a student-friendly price and become industry ready.